top of page

 turned faith into infrastructure.

-The Bethune at 150 Syllabus — also known as #Bethuneat150 — is a living, collaborative digital project commemorating Dr. Mary McLeod Bethune’s sesquicentennial by building an open, multimedia archive of her life, leadership, and lessons.
+The Bethune at 150 Syllabus is a living, collaborative digital project extending Dr. Mary McLeod Bethune’s 150th commemorative year through an open, multimedia archive of her life, leadership, and lessons.

 590797350_10229379697253320_7746053698017661793_n.jpg